danielepolencic/streams/README.md

 ## Loop
 Looping through streams can be easily achieved by remembering that the `.pipe` operation always returns the destination stream.

+## ObjectMode
+In Node.js v0.10.6 readable streams support the boolean flag `objectMode`, which instructs the stream to use objects rather than `Buffer`s or `String`s.
+A very simple hack is necessary for Writable streams, though [1](https://github.com/joyent/node/issues/5377).